RobustoFramework/Robusto/components/robusto/input/README.md

 The only thing it cannot calculate is R1 and the main voltage of the voltage divider

 ## Voltage stability
-The ESP32, as is used in this example, has a quite stable voltage regulator, it actually outputs a stable voltage that is very near 3.3 V on the 3V3 pin.
+The ESP32, as is [used in the example](../../../examples/input/), has a quite stable voltage regulator, it actually outputs a stable voltage that is very near 3.3 V on the 3V3 pin.
 And it only stops working then the input voltage drops significantly, which causes instability anyway.

 However, as other consumers may use the same output, we might ge voltage drops that may incorrectly be interpreted as button presses.